BumblebeeBat/PinkFairy/README.md

 A security vulnerability was found in Flying Fox.
 The goal of this project is to reuse the good parts of Flying Fox and to patch the security vulnerability.

-The major difference between this and Flying Fox is that there are now 2 steps to block verification.
-First a random jury of users are selected for each block.

-Then a few blocks later everyone selects one of the paths to follow.
-The root hash of the merkle tree of everyone's signatures is written on the block.
-A group of the signers are selected using the random number generator, so we can get statistical assurance that the block is valid.

 https://github.com/BumblebeeBat/FlyingFox

 Goals of this project: